GuruMedi7ation/palvelinten_hallinta/h2-infra-as-code.md

   end
 end
 ```
 Oh boy, I'm excited to get to see if this works!
-It's pays to note that Salt configs for both VMs have not been touched yet.
+Notice that we haven't touched Salt's configuration files in our installation script.
 Let's go create a folder for this attempt to keep things tidy..
 After quick-fixing a minor case-sensitive issue with my script with ChatGPT..

-...IT'S ON!!!
+...IT'S UP!

 ![provisioning](https://github.com/user-attachments/assets/f5f5e245-b9d8-44da-8c74-1e757bf945af)